FIFA

 Problem Statement

 FIFA’s referee nomination and approval process is managed through manual emails and spreadsheets.
-This led to frequent errors, duplicate referee records, missed deadlines, and placed a heavy burden on a single administrator to oversee the entire global workflow
+This led to slow process, duplicate referee records, missed deadlines, and placed a heavy burden on a single administrator to oversee the entire global workflow

-How does the admin communicate with 211 member associations, and 6 confederations?
+How does the admin communicate with 211 associations and 6 confederations?

-On what basis do the confederations and the admin approve the nominated referees?
+On what basis do the referees get nominated and approved?

-How does the admin handle edge cases like extending deadlines, and overriding confederation decisions?
+How do you handle cases like extension of deadlines, overriding confederation decisions?

 The project